Guide to Rebuilding Landed Properties for Private Home Owners

 Fret not!
 This guide will help you to plan your steps moving forward!
 As always, consult a qualified land surveyor/builder before finalizing any paperwork.

-The entire guide will be broken down in various steps, which I believe makes the most sense sequentially.
+The entire guide will be broken down into various steps, which I believe makes the most sense sequentially.

 It starts with planning out your budget financially for the purchase of the land, followed by choosing the right land based on your criteria for rebuilding (i.e. legal requisitions, building setbacks, etc), and ending with the estimated cost for your rebuilding project.

 At the end of every step will be an important pointer that is often overlooked by both buyers and agents.

 Step 1: Work out what you can/cannot buy